karendcl/VPN/README.md

 - `logMessage`: saves into the `logs.txt` all the vpn activity
 - `udp_checksum`: Calculates the UDP checksum for a packet.
 - `calc_checksum`: Calculates the checksum for a packet.
+- `log_in`: This method checks the credentials of the user and either logs the user in or returns False.

 ## Usage